He who is brave is free.

 “You’re collecting evidence for one option or another,” says Brown University’s Amitai Shenhav.
 “Marbles are collecting, more marbles are collecting, the more marbles come to mind, and the size of those marbles scales with the value of those attributes.”

-When the scale is clearly leaning to one side, and we’ve accumulated enough information to come to a decision about what to do, or whether or not we like something:
+When the scale is clearly leaning to one side, and we’ve accumulated enough information to come to a decision about what to do, or whether or not we like something.
+We’ve crossed the threshold needed to come to a conclusion:

 When do we spend more time collecting information?